mosona-labs/mosona-manager/README.md

 - **Web Interface**: User-friendly web interface for easy navigation and management.
 - **API Access**: RESTful API for integration with other tools and services.
 - **Logging and Auditing**: Keep track of all actions and changes within the system.

+## Connection Modes

+### Agentless Mode

+> This is a forward (active) connection.
+The managed server must be exposed so that it can be connected by the Hub.
+In a public network environment, the managed server must have a public IP address.

+No need to install any agents on the managed servers, simplifying deployment and reducing overhead.

+### Agent Mode (F/R)

+Optional lightweight agents can be deployed on managed servers.
+The Agent reports its status to the central server, or the central server queries the Agent for status.

+#### 1. Forward Agent Mode

+It is also a forward (active) connection, as detailed above.

+#### 2. Reverse Agent Mode

+This is a reverse (passive) connection.
+The Hub must be exposed so that it can be connected by the Agent.
+In a public network environment, the Hub must have a public IP address.

 ## Get started